lucalves/food/README.md

 ## Learned ✍️

-- Best practices for making API requests with Axios;
+- Best practices for making API requests with Axios

 ## How to Install 🚀